alestic/ec2-consistent-snapshot/README.txt

         $HOME/.my.cnf file contents.

     --mysql-master-status-file FILE
-        Store the MASTER STATUS output in a file on the snapshot.
+        Store the MASTER STATUS (or slave status if this server is a slave) output in a file on the snapshot.
 It will be removed after the EBS snapshot is taken.
 This option will be ignored with --mysql-stop

+    --mysql-status-file FILE
+        Store the MASTER and SLAVE STATUS output in a file on the snapshot.
+It will be removed after the EBS snapshot is taken.
+This option will be ignored with --mysql-stop.
+This options is a more flexible alternative to --mysql-master-status-file

     --mysql-stop
         Indicates that the volume contains data files for a running MySQL